Last Spring, Max Plummer, Adella Guo and I worked with our client, Fiat Chrysler Automobiles (FCA) to realize a future of autonomous vehicle.

 Political: What laws need to be passed to enable autonomous vehicles?
 How will car insurance and safety protocols work in the future?

 We designed a survey and had people draw what they wanted inside their autonomous vehicle.
 We had 43 responses.
-There were two perspectives:
+Through the survey results, we learned that there are two types of perspectives on cars:

 1. Those who are preserving old values in car ownership: